-The jury in the case of a man accused of murdering Borehamwood teenager Catherine Wynter are expected to consider their verdict on Monday after Judge Andrew Bright QC has finished his summing up of the case.
+The jury in the case of a man accused of murdering Borehamwood teenager Catherine Wynter are expected to consider their verdict on Monday after Judge Andrew Bright QC has finished his summing up of

 Tony Bushby, 19, who was said to be Katy's secret boyfriend is accused to stabbing her to death while she babysat her nephew and niece at a house in Beech Drive, Borehamwood on Boxing Day night.

 The prosecution at St Albans crown court allege Bushby had created four fictional Facebook friends to convince naive church-goer Katy to trust him and like him.